rehierl/node-tree-outliner/3-basic-design/3-5-0-design-6.md

-Note that the initial definition of a top-level node (i.e. A node is a top-level node of a section, if it must be strictly associated with it) is with regards to the formal definitions (i.e. Associate each node with all open sections).
+Note that the initial definition of a top-level node (i.e. A node is a top-level node of a section, if it must be strictly associated with it) is with regards to the formal definitions (i.e. associate each node with all open sections).

 ```
 n0 n1 n2 n3 n4 n5 n6 n7 n8 n9